Stay Unique, Stay Efficient: Preserving Model Personality in Multi-Task Merging: Introduction

 \section{Introduction}

-With the thriving of pre-trained models and the growth of open-source ecosystems such as Huggingface~\citep{wolf2019huggingface} and timm~\citep{imambi2021pytorch}, fine-tuning has become the standard approach for adapting general-purpose models to diverse downstream tasks~\citep{ye2023merging, li2025model, panariello2025accurate, yang2025mix, zengrobustmerge}.
-This trend has resulted in a proliferation of fine-tuned models across domains.
-However, maintaining and deploying separate fine-tuned models for each task incurs substantial memory and infrastructure costs, rendering it impractical in resource-constrained environments.
-Multi-task learning mitigates this issue by training a single model jointly on multiple tasks~\citep{caruana1997multitask, zhang2018overview, zhang2021survey}, but it requires simultaneous access to all training data and often entails high computational costs.

-Model merging~\citep{ zhaomerging, limap, zhou2024hm3} has recently emerged as an appealing alternative.
-By combining the parameters of multiple fine-tuned models into one, it enables efficient knowledge fusion without the need for original training data or further optimization~\cite{hyun2025multi, qiu2025mingle}.
-Among existing approaches, Task-Arithmetic~\citep{ilharco2022editing} interpolates parameters linearly but suffers from performance degradation due to parameter conflicts~\citep{yadav2023ties, qi2024less}.
-Ties-Merging~\citep{yadav2023ties} alleviates this by selectively resetting minimally changed parameters and resolving sign conflicts.
-AdaMerging~\citep{yang2023adamerging} further refines merging weights using additional training data.
-LOT Merging~\cite{sun2025towards} explicitly minimizes feature drift between task-specific experts and the unified model in a layer-by-layer manner.
-Despite these improvements, a significant gap remains between merged and individually fine-tuned models.
+Adapting pre-trained models to diverse tasks via fine-tuning~\cite{wolf2019huggingface, ye2023merging, li2025model, yang2025mix} often leads to prohibitive deployment costs.
+Unlike data-intensive multi-task learning~\cite{caruana1997multitask, zhang2021survey}, model merging~\cite{zhaomerging, limap, zhou2024hm3, hyun2025multi, qiu2025mingle} offers a data-free and optimization-free alternative by directly fusing parameters from multiple task-specific models into a unified representation.

-In this paper, we study performance degradation in model merging through the lens of task similarity.
-Specifically, we conduct pairwise model merging by combining the model fine-tuned on the SVHN~\citep{netzer2011reading} dataset with models fine-tuned on each of the other seven datasets in the visual benchmark.
-Fig.~\ref{fig:same_task_1} (a) shows the best and worst performance of the merged models when evaluated on SVHN, corresponding to merging with the most similar task (MNIST~\citep{deng2012mnist}) and the most dissimilar task, respectively.
-Surprisingly, we observe significant performance drops even when merging models trained on similar tasks.

-A comparable trend emerges in natural language processing, as illustrated in Fig.~\ref{fig:same_task_1}(b).
-These results underscore the persistent nature of parameter conflicts across tasks and emphasize the importance of preserving task-specific information in model merging.
+Traditional basic model merging methods~\cite{ilharco2022editing} strive to compress all capabilities into a single, unified parameter body.
+However, these methods inherently suffer from severe parameter conflicts~\cite{yadav2023ties, qi2024less}.
+To investigate the depth of this issue, we examine the performance degradation from the perspective of task similarity.
+Specifically, we conduct pairwise model merging by combining the model fine-tuned on the SVHN dataset with models fine-tuned on each of the other seven datasets in the visual benchmark.
+Fig.~\ref{fig:same_task_1} (a) shows the best and worst performance of the merged models when evaluated on SVHN, corresponding to merging with the most similar task (MNIST) and the most dissimilar task (EuroSAT), respectively.
+Surprisingly, we observe significant performance drops even when merging models trained on the most similar tasks.
+These results highlight the persistent nature of cross-task parameter conflicts and underscore the fundamental limitation of enforcing a single shared parameter set across all tasks.